graillus/gcrgc/README.md

 - Remove images older than the date specified with option `--date`
 - Keep images within a given retention period `--retention-period`
-- Exclude some image repositories with option `--exclude-repository`
+- Exclude some image repositories with option `--exclude-repositories`
-- Exclude images with certain tag(s) from deletion with option `--exclude-tag`
+- Exclude images with certain tag(s) from deletion with option `--exclude-tags`
 - Exclude images with tags matching a regexp pattern with option `--exclude-tag-pattern`
 - Exclude images with tags matching a [SemVer](https://semver.org) pattern with option `--exclude-semver-tags`
   > Note: The SemVer standard does not include the `v` or `V` prefix (e.g. v1.0.0), but as it is widely used, our Regexp will also match tags beginning with either `v` or `V`, so they will be excluded from deletion as well.